 - If the study is ongoing, continue to reassess at least once per month while the study is ongoing until resolution/stabilization - If the entire study has ended (not only participant participation), all AEs requiring reassessment will be re-assessed at least once within 30-60 days after the study end date.
-The site is to send an informational query regarding the case to the Protocol Safety Review Team (PSRT) (see Appendix 8-1) at the time of reassessment.
-The MTN-029/IPM 039 PSRT also may advise on whether any additional follow-up is indicated on a case by case basis.
+The site should send an informational query regarding the case to the Protocol Safety Review Team (PSRT) (see Appendix 8-1) at the time of reassessment.
+The MTN-030/IPM 041 PSRT may advise on whether any additional follow-up is indicated on a case by case basis.

-For AEs that are re-assessed after the termination visit, information on the status of the AE at the time of re-assessment will be recorded in chart notes, and may be communicated to the PSRT, if applicable; however, no updates should be made to any case report forms based on the re-assessments.
+For AEs that are re-assessed after the termination visit, information on the status of the AE at the time of re-assessment will be recorded in chart notes, and may be communicated to the PSRT, if applicable.
+However, no updates should be made to any AE Log forms based on re-assessments that occur after a participant has terminated the study.

-8.7.1 Reporting Recurrent Adverse Events
+8.6.1 Reporting Recurrent Adverse Events

-If an AE previously reported on an AE CRF resolves and then recurs at a later date, the second occurrence must be reported as a new AE on a new AE CRF.
+If an AE previously reported on an AE Log CRF resolves and then recurs at a later date, the second occurrence must be reported as a new AE on a new AE Log CRF (new log line in the study database).